 In fractionation it is ensured that the molecules of interest fall within the gel’s fractionation range.
 Thus, analytes having different molecular weights are separated inside the gel matrix.

-The Factors Affecting Resolution in SEC
+VIDEO The Factors Affecting Resolution in SEC

 The gel selection and operating conditions of SEC can vary depending on the specific application.